labisso/whodis/README.md

 Whodis is a sample app built to demonstrate the use of AWS CloudFormation and Elastic Beanstalk for deploying a Docker-based app.
 The app itself provides a very simple "What's my IP?"
-REST API
+REST API.

 ![](https://media.tenor.co/images/8029940a475103b4a752b40953af3c68/tenor.gif)